Gaulomatic/Logixware.SoftEther.Client/README.md

 ### Installer

-- The is a `.pkg` package [available](https://github.com/Gaulomatic/Logixware.SoftEther.Client/releases) for installation on macOS.
+- There is a `.pkg` package [available](https://github.com/Gaulomatic/Logixware.SoftEther.Client/releases) for installation on macOS.

 ### Manual installation on macOS